Key Highlights in 2020

-In 2020, the global economic growth was impacted by the Covid-19 pandemic which has resulted in countries going on lockdown and stock markets to plunge.
-Activities around the world had seemingly come to a halt with travelling restricted and work-from-home becoming a new normal.
+In 2020, the global economic growth was rocked by the COVID-19 pandemic that caused countries to go into lockdown and stock markets to plunge.
+Activities around the world have seemingly come to a halt with travelling restricted and work-from-home becoming a new normal.
 US-China political tension continues to be uncertain, along with the plans for Brexit.
-With growing uncertainties in the geopolitical landscape and global market pressures, international trade and investment activities have softened and is expected to remain subdue.
-According to the World Bank, global economic growth is projected to expand at 4% in 2021, albeit a slow recovery from 4.3% contraction in 2020.
+With growing uncertainties in the geopolitical landscape and global market pressures, international trade and investment activities have softened and are expected to remain subdued.
+According to the World Bank, global economic growth is projected to expand at 4% in 2021, albeit a slow recovery.

 Figure 1: Economic Outlook